glycerine/greenpack/README.md

 ### Automatic pointer Dedup off by default for now.

-2025 January 12: In v0.529.0 I have turned off pointer dedup by default because it Encode/Decode was producing some errors that I have not had time to track down.
+2025 January 12: In v0.529.0 I have turned off pointer dedup by default because the dedup Encode/Decode was producing some errors that I have not had time to track down.
 For now you'll want to manually dedup pointers.
 Marshal/Unmarshal has never supported pointer dedup so it was never affected.
 The env var GREENPACK_DEDUP can be set (to true) to